 Let’s say for example you’re passionate about animals, you’ll definitely find it easy to volunteer in an animal shelter.
 Working with animals, in this case, will make communicating and making friends with people in the shelter easier on your nervous system.

 Volunteer opportunities are plentiful and there is no excuse to avoid them if they’re right up your alley.
-You can volunteer at a soup kitchen if you’re passionate about cooking, at the local library if you’re a bookworm, or another social service agency if you genuinely like helping others.
+You can volunteer at a soup kitchen if you’re passionate about cooking, at the local library if you’re a bookworm, or at another social service agency if you genuinely like helping others.

 The more things you volunteer to do, the higher your chances of meeting a new friend while doing what you love. and that’s the tea!